 The lowest point in the video, she says, is the slaughtering process.
 “As a vegan you have the right to choose your diet and preferred method of nutrition.
 Nobody ever refers to the dark carbon footprint you leave on the environment with your food production methods because we respect your choice.
 What you taped there was the slaughtering of a goat for workers who traditionally eat meat as part of their diet.”

 Denys says shearers earn R16 per head and for every 500 goats sheared, the team earns an animal to slaughter.
-Shearers travel long distances in teams of between 4 and 6, leaving home for months on end as they travel from farm to farm.
+Shearers travel long distances in teams of between four and six people, leaving home for months on end as they travel from farm to farm.

 Emma Longden, of ethical clothing brand, Sitting Pretty, says, “After watching the Mohair video, my first reaction is to stop using mohair BUT, I know that if the animals are stressed their hair becomes coarse and brittle, which is bad news for farmers.
 The yarn I get is very high quality, so I trust that what I am getting from my knitwear guy is ethical as claimed.
 I do think we all need to take responsibility and look into where our mohair is coming from.
 I’m going to look at sourcing directly from farms.”